This page walks you through the options avialable when building a Surrealism module from scratch.

 Create a new library crate for your module:

-Configure the library as a dynamic WASM library and add the Surrealism SDK plus any other crates you need to Cargo.toml, following the versions recommended in the SurrealDB release notes for your SurrealDB 3.x version:
+Configure the library as a dynamic WASM library and add the Surrealism SDK plus any other crates you need to Cargo.toml, following versions recommended for your SurrealDB release:

-For dependency wiring and a full annotated example, follow the quick tutorial.
+For a full annotated example, follow the quick tutorial.

 Configure surrealism.toml